codinghumans/muna/README.md

 # Muna

 Muna is a very simple command line interface (cli) that provides fast and secure file encryption.
-It relies on [AWS KMS](https://aws.amazon.com/en/kms) to store your encryption keys in the cloud, making them easily available from anywhere and removing the complexities of having to manage, secure, and rotate them manually.
+It relies on [AWS KMS](https://aws.amazon.com/en/kms) to store your encryption keys, making them easily available from anywhere and removing the complexities of having to manage, secure, and rotate them manually.

 ## Getting Started